gabrieljablonski/dgg-chat-bot/README.md

 ## How To Use

 The `DGGChatBot` class runs the main event loop.
-It parses messages users sent to you for a command and invokes any functions registered to that command.
-Registering a command can be done with the `DGGChatBot().on_command()` decorator.
+It parses messages users sent to you for a command and invokes any functions registered.
+Registering a function to a command can be done with the `DGGChatBot().on_command()` decorator.

 As it is with the `dgg-chat` package, all handlers are called synchronously, that is, a handler